Exercise a high degree of caution because of the high level of crime and the possibility of civil unrest.

 - Monitor weather reports and local news sources and plan accordingly.

 If a natural disaster occurs:

 - secure your passport in a safe, waterproof location or carry it on you at all times (in a waterproof bag).

 - closely monitor local media and other sources such as the

 - contact friends and family in Australia with regular updates about your welfare and whereabouts.

 Where to get help

-The Consular Services Charter explains what the Australian Government can and can’t do to assist Australians overseas.
 Australia does not have an Embassy or Consulate in Sierra Leone.
-You can contact the Australian Government at the Australian High Commission in Ghana for consular assistance:
+Contact the Australian High Commission in Accra, Ghana, for consular assistance.

 Australian High Commission, Accra

 2, Second Rangoon Close